key2long/MyPra/README.md

 # MyPra
-This is a reproduction of PRA algorithm.
+This is a reproduction of PRA algorithm.'\n'
-The GraphDFS is used to generate the matepaths for positive samples.
-The GetFeature is used to generate features for all the samples.
-The data_utils and TrainData using torch to training classifier.
-The TrainModel using sklearn to training classifier.
+The GraphDFS is used to generate the matepaths for positive samples.'\n' The GetFeature is used to generate features for all the samples.'\n' The data_utils and TrainData using torch to training classifier.'\n' The TrainModel using sklearn to training classifier.'\n'